growexx/react-user-boilerplate/docs/general/features.md

 > Google Analytics Integration can be found in branch:  **feature/18-Analytics-Tools** <br />
 > Graphql support for boilerplate can be found in branch:  **feature/11-GraphQL-Support** <br />
 > React-Final-Form support for boilerplate can be found in branch:  **feature/React-Final-Form**
+> Firebase Social Login support for boilerplate can be found in branch:  **feature/social-login**